JioTV-Go/jiotv_go/docs/cloud_hosting.md

 ## Exposing Your Home Server to the Internet

 If you want to expose your home server to the internet, we recommend using [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/).
 It's free and easy to set up.
 You can also use [ngrok](https://ngrok.com/) or [serveo](https://serveo.net/) to expose your home server to the internet.

+Watch this video to learn how to use Cloudflare Tunnel: [https://youtu.be/yJ41DmpVbeM](https://youtu.be/yJ41DmpVbeM)